 Cultivated varieties of these plants should also work reasonably well.
 So for instance, Cornus sericea ‘Flaviramea’ which is the Yellow Twig Dogwood works well (see photo above from my yard).
 Purple leaf varieties of Ninebark, dwarf Buttonbush and Arrowwood Viburnum should also work just as well as these straight species.

-So if you want a lot of one of these plants, especially in a large quantity, Live Stakes might be a way to get a lot of plants for little to no money.
+So if you want a lot of one of these plants, Live Stakes might be a way to get a lot of plants for little to no money.

 Using live stakes with perennial plugs can be a fantastic way to create a native planting to stabilize a shoreline, prevent a hillside from eroding or even create a mixed planting.